-Tommy is a multi-disciplinary Hmong designer, researcher, and educator whose work focuses on insurgent urban and architectural growth, utilizing multi-disciplinary methods such as fieldwork, oral/public history, and cartography.
+Tommy is a multi-disciplinary HMoob designer, researcher, and educator whose work focuses on how ordinary stories and rituals cascaded into architectural and urban changes, using methods in fieldwork, oral/public history, and visual narratives.
 He completed his Bachelor of Science in Architecture at the University of Wisconsin Milwaukee and holds a Master of Architecture from Parsons School of Design at The New School with Distinctions.
 He is a recipient of the Alpha Ro Chi Medal 2020 for Design Excellence and multiple awards.
 His Thesis: The Nuanced -Topia received multiple recognitions along with the NYCxDESIGN Architecture Graduates Showcase 2020 and Eileen Gray Thesis Prize.

-A continuation of more of Yang's civilly engaged works is at the Buildings Landscapes and Cultures Program.
+A continuation of more of Yang's civicly engaged works is at the Buildings Landscapes and Cultures Program.

 Yang’s research has been funded by the National Endowment of the Humanities, Wisconsin Historical Society, Urban Systems Lab at The New School, Urban Field Station Arts in Residency, and Ann Kalla Funding at Carnegie Mellon University.